 We evaluate:

-In human vaccines, cost modeling is important for determining healthcare economics and informing decisions on whether a vaccine should be included in a national health immunization program — weighed against the cost of pandemic or disease burden — or subsidized for specific populations such as the elderly (e.g., influenza vaccines) or adolescents (e.g., HPV vaccines for cancer prevention), where population-level implementation economics are a critical consideration.
+In human vaccines, cost modelling is important for determining healthcare economics and informing decisions on whether a vaccine should be included in a national health immunization program — weighed against the cost of pandemic or disease burden — or subsidized for specific populations such as the elderly (e.g., influenza vaccines) or adolescents (e.g., HPV vaccines for cancer prevention), where population-level implementation economics are a critical consideration.

 Vaccine economics are critical in evaluating: